Conducting Investigations for Allegations of Workplace Discrimination and Harassment

 Collin Baer

 Prior to working in higher education, Collin conducted investigations for the Nebraska Equal Opportunity Commission and managed cases in the child welfare system.
-Collin began his investigative career with a private firm conducting workplace investigations across the country, including performing and supervising undercover assignments.
+Collin began his investigation career with a private firm conducting workplace investigations across the country, including performing and supervising undercover assignments.
 Collin’s goal with every investigation is to not only identify specific problems and solutions, but also to improve the overall culture of a community.